Gridded data analysis#

 Georeferencing#

 Like vector data, pixels in raster data can be mapped to regions on the Earth’s surface.
-Like GeoPandas
+Like GeoPandas, we can display the coordinate reference system of our data using the crs method.

 src.crs